vicres/academic-kickstart/content/home/demo.md

 +++

 Welcome to the **F'n'R Lab** website.

+We study the rhythmic and cyclic processes that drive forest composition and function: from multi-annual disturbances to diurnal gas exchange patterns, and including photoperiod responses other cyclic events.

-We study the rhythmic and cyclic processes in forests, including disturbances, to better grasp of how will  climate change affect terrestrial ecosystems.
-We are an international group based at the **School of Life Science & Engineering** from [Southwest University of Science and Tecnology](http://www.english.swust.edu.cn).
-We also collaborate with **Agrotecnio** at [University of Lleida](http://www.udl.cat)
+We are based at the **School of Life Science & Engineering** from [Southwest University of Science and Tecnology](http://www.english.swust.edu.cn) but we are also part of **Agrotecnio** at [University of Lleida](http://www.udl.cat)